siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 and the resonant body.

 Its purpose is narrow.
-It does not try to prove one exclusive biological mechanism for cognition.
+It does not try to prove one exclusive biological mechanism for recognition.
 It isolates a physical picture that fits this book's main claim: recognition may be implemented, in part, as selective resonance.